About the Department

 A graduate of Arkansas State University, Lynn Waterworth has served the citizens of Jonesboro since 1988 and is currently Captain of the Criminal Investigations Division.
 Capt.
 Waterworth worked her way up through the ranks and has served as a dispatcher, patrol officer, detective, trainer, and crime scene investigator.
 She has filled various supervisory roles, at different rank levels over the years, in patrol, investigations, administration and internal affairs and led the department in our first successful achievement of national accreditation.

 Captain Scott Roper began working at the Jonesboro Police Department on December 3rd of 1988.
 He was promoted to his current rank of Captain in 2001.
 Capt.
 Roper is a graduate of the Federal Bureau of Investigation National Academy and also holds a bachelor’s degree from Arkansas State University.
-He has commanded every division in the police department and was assigned to the Special Services Division in December of 2015.
+He has commanded every division in the police department, was assigned to the Special Services Division in December of 2015 and transferred back to Captain of the Patrol Division in 2019.